ympoglag/water-fast/index.md

 - Felt very very weak and hypotense at evening/night.
   Lowest blood pressure recording so far, made me anxious, but everything ended up well in the end.
+- In the end realized I didn't drink 3-4 Liters of Water that day (more like 2~), which also could've explained the weakness.

 ### 09:49
 Rise.